 The application process of the coating itself, is probably the easiest part luckily!
 It varies from manufacturer to manufacturer, so always check the instructions and follow them to the letter.

 How to Apply the Coating:

 - Wrap the suede applicator around the application block

 - Add around 10-12 drops (evenly spaced) of the coating onto the applicator.

 - Wipe the product onto the panel in a cross-hatch pattern working in small areas at a time (approximately half a panel)

 - Wait the recommended time (usually from 30 seconds to 2 minutes) and level the coating using light pressure with one microfiber towel.

 Give it Time to Cure

 Ceramic coatings need to “cure” to the paint after the application process.
 This gives them time to full bond.
 The process is normally completely within 24 hours, but some coatings may take less or more time than this.
-Here’s what to keep in mind:
+Here’s are some general guidelines:

 - Don’t use any chemicals (shampoo, snow foam etc.) within a week of applying the coating.